On Vector Spaces with Formal Infinite Sums

 \section{Based strong vector spaces}

-As said in the introduction, in applications one often defines spaces $\k(\Gamma, \cF)$ of generalized power series on a partial order $\Gamma$ with supports in an ideal $\cF$ of Noetherian subsets of $\Gamma$: the constraint that $\cF$ had to be included in the ideal of Noetherian subsets is mainly motivated by the fact that $\k(\Gamma, \cF)$ is supposed to be a valued structure so every series should have one (or at least a finite number) of initial terms, moreover it is a sufficient condition, in the case $\Gamma$ is an ordered monoid, to define product of series.

-However, since we will be interested just in strong linear maps, it makes sense to drop the assumption that $\Gamma$ is ordered and let $\cF$ be any ideal of subsets containing all singletons: indeed given an infinite set $\Gamma$, we can choose a cardinal well order on it and even endow it with a cancellative ordered monoid structure with Hessenberg ordinal addition; with such a choice, every subset will be well ordered and the strong additive structure on $\k(\Gamma, \cF)$ is the same.
+In this section we will deal with spaces of generalized series of the form $\bfk(\Gamma; \cF)$ mentioned in the introduction.
+Since we will be interested just in strongly linear maps among these, we will drop the assumption that $\Gamma$ is ordered and let $\cF$ be any ideal of subsets containing all singletons.
+By doing so, we are not really dealing with a more general situation because, given an infinite set $\Gamma$, we can choose a cardinal well order on it (and even endow it with a cancellative ordered monoid structure given by Hessenberg ordinal addition); with such a choice, every ideal $\cF$ of subsets of $\Gamma$ consists of Noetherian subsets.